survivejs/webpack-book/manuscript/optimizing/03_environment_variables.md

 To recap:

 * Webpack allows you to set **environment variables** through `DefinePlugin` and `EnvironmentPlugin`.
-Latter maps system level environment variables to the source.
+Latter maps the system level environment variables to the source.
 * `DefinePlugin` operates based on **free variables** and it replaces them as webpack analyzes the source code.
 You can achieve similar results by using Babel plugins.
 * Given minifiers eliminate dead code, using the plugins allows you to remove the code from the resulting build.
 * The plugins enable module level patterns.
 By implementing a wrapper, you can choose which file webpack includes to the resulting build.